neondatabase/website/content/docs/guides/logical-replication-neon.md

 - Only your default Neon Postgres role and roles created via the Neon Console, CLI, or API have the `REPLICATION` privilege.
 This privilege cannot be granted to other roles.
 You can expect this limitation to be lifted in a future release.
 Roles created via SQL do not have the `REPLICATION` privilege, and this privilege cannot be granted.
 - `max_slot_wal_keep_size` is set to 1 GB, limiting the maximum size of WAL files that replication slots are allowed to retain in the `pg_wal` directory.
 This is a temporary limit that will be removed in a future release.
 The limit avoids an accumulation of WAL data at the publisher due to a lagging subscriber, which could cause a slow compute start.
+- To avoid storage bloat, Neon automatically removes an _inactive_ replication slot if you have other _active_ replication slots.
+See [Unused replication slots](#unused-replication-slots).

 ## References